sc-ventures/cloudbreak-documentation/docs/dev-local-dev.md

 brew install boot2docker
 </pre>

-* **Hypervisor**: Cloudbreak deployer has built-in xhyve setup option, but some of us use VirtualBox instead (so do the docker docs).
+* **Hypervisor**: Cloudbreak deployer has built-in xhyve setup option, but some of us use VirtualBox instead (and so do the docker docs).
 Cloudbreak deployer works with both; the choice is up to you.

     To set up xhyve:

     <pre>
 brew install docker-machine-driver-xhyve
 </pre>

     To set up VirtualBox:

     <pre>
 brew cask install virtualbox
 </pre>

-### Set up Cloudbreak
+### Set up Cloudbreak Deployer

 The simplest way to prepare the working environment is to start the Cloudbreak application on your local machine using [Cloudbreak deployer](https://github.com/hortonworks/cloudbreak-deployer).

->>>>TO-DO: What exactly do I need to do in the step above?
-Am I supposed to clone this repo?
-How do I "start" the Cloudbreak applicaton?
+>>>>TO-DO: Is the sentence above a step or just an overview of this topic?
+If this a step, what exactly do I need to do?
+I think the repo is copied in step 2 below so I assume that this is not a step.

 1. Create a directory which will store the necessary configuration files and dependencies of the Cloudbreak deployer.
 This directory must be created outside of the cloned Cloudbreak deployer git repository: